Rubidity by Example

 Mint Function:

 This is a public function to mint new tokens.
-The
+The require

-statements serve as checks that theamount
+statements serve as checks that the amount

-is positive, within the per-mint limit, and won't exceed the max supply._mint
+is positive, within the per-mint limit, and won't exceed the max supply. _mint

 is a likely internal function inherited from the ERC20 contract that actually mints the tokens.